 Within the competitive software world, there is no space for mistakes.
 Software testing methodologies play a vital role in the software development life cycle, giving direction way tests should be performed.
-To better understand, check this example.
+So, what are these software testing methodologies, and what role do they play in your applications?

-This blog post will guide you on what a testing methodology is and how it’s different from software testing type.
+This blog post will guide you on what a testing methodology is and how it’s different from the software testing type.
 But most importantly, the blog will focus on software testing methodologies.

 Introduction to Software Testing Methodologies